mluppichini/Shoreline_QGIS_Plugin/README.md

 # Shoreline_QGIS_Plugin

-To use Shoreline Identificator Plugin
+To use Shoreline Identification Plugin
  1) Download the zipFile
  2) Install the plugin using install plugin from ZIP (in QGIS: Plugins/Install Plugins/Install from ZIP)